energywraith/job-application-tracker/README.md

 The API for the project is implemented in [another repo](https://github.com/nekiro/job-application-tracker) by a back-end developer :)

-The app is deployed at the link: [jobtracker.pl](https://jobtracker.pl/), feel free to use it and leave feedback!
+Feel free to use it and leave feedback!

 ## Run the project locally